almodroid/Dell-vostro-5471-hackintosh/README.md

  4. USB mapping and functionality
  5. Type c
  6. Trackpad + keyboard (using voodoo ps2 and i2c with Xosi patch and ssdt)
  7. keyboard remapping with fix for brightness keys and prtscr (screenshot F13)
  8. webcam
  9. Bluetooth (using BrcmPatchRam)
  10. Wifi (using aspm disable and AirPortBrcmFixup)
  11. HDMI audio and Edid scan and patch RGB using Hackintool app
  12. Battery and sensors
- 13. Backlight
+ 13. Backlight and ( Optionally: fake auto brightness sensor also )
+ 14.

 ## What is not working
-None! until now
+None! for now

+in windows side :
+Windows brightness stop working if i use opencore i couldnt figure it out.

 ## Some details :